 You should also consider updating your Will in light of your change in circumstances.
 If you are married, separation has no effect on the operation of your Will in the event of your death before your divorce; but your divorce will have the effect of revoking any bequests to your husband/wife made under your Will.
 You may wish to ensure that your assets are left to your children, a family member or a friend in the event of your passing.

 Do you need to change any enduring power of attorney?

 If your former partner has an enduring power of attorney on your behalf, you may want to revoke this.
 As with your Will, these documents are not affected by separation, but upon divorce, a former spouse will lose the right to exercise any power under the power of attorney.

 Seek legal advice.

 If you are struggling to deal with these preliminary issues, or would like to discuss what separation means for you and your family, there is assistance available.
 By obtaining an initial understanding of the law relating to family disputes, you will have a better understanding of your legal rights and responsibilities and how best to navigate the waters of separation for you and your family.
-Get in contact with our team of experienced Family Lawyers Brisbane for your fixed-fee, no-obligation initial consult.
+Get in contact with our team of experienced Family Lawyers Toowoomba for your fixed-fee, no-obligation initial consult.